BestBuyAPIs/api-documentation/source/includes/overview/_errors.md

 ### Mock Data

-*Applies to: <a href="#"> Recommendations API</a>*
+*Applies to: Recommendations API*

-Best Buy allows you to submit mock data for the <a href="#">Recommendations API</a> Also Viewed and Similar Products endpoints.
+Best Buy allows you to submit mock data for the Recommendations API Also Viewed and Similar Products endpoints.
 These endpoints accept mock data and return appropriate responses.

 Mock codes supported: